 Local SEO data indicates 61% of people expect search results to be tailored to their location.
 People are on the go now more than ever, and they want to find businesses that solve their needs as fast and as physically close to them as possible.

 To no surprise, Google has rewritten the rules on how to rank in Google local search once again.
-Previously, Google determined local rankings based on a few simple factors: complete and accurate business information in Google My Business, relevance, and distance.
+Previously, Google determined local rankings based on a few simple factors: complete and accurate business information in Google Business Profile, relevance, and distance.
 Here’s a quick recap of what these ranking factors mean.

 Original Local SEO Ranking Factors